 The 2005 Parador Cellars Tempranillo saw no new oak during the aging of the wine and as a result the varietal characteristics show very well.
 There are not a lot of Tempranillo producers in the Napa area and this is an excellent example of how this fruit can really shine.
 The grapes were not harvested to ripe so its not an overly fruit driven wine high in alcohol, rather it has good acidity with structured smooth tannins on the long elegant finish.
 Plum and cherry flavors show on the palate along with a nice minerality.

 And in what might be the only wine of its kind produced in the Napa Valley, Steve produced a Tempranillo rosé in 2015.

 The Parador Cellars Reserva is predominately a Tempranillo Cabernet Sauvignon blend.
 We enjoyed their 2004 vintage.
 This has a pretty bouquet similar to the primary Tempranillo; it is a full bodied wine with notes of plums on the palate and structured tannins on the finish.
 This wine blend typically varies in the percentages used each year.

 Also of note is they make several Cabernet Sauvignons from fruit sourced from select regional vineyards including Hossfeld and Stagecoach (both located in the Atlas Peak sub appellation of the Napa Valley).
-The wines are well distributed in California (which is their main market), and are represented locally at Dean & Deluca in St. Helena and Enoteca in Calistoga.
+The wines are well distributed in California (which is their main market), and may be represented locally at Gary’s in St. Helena and Enoteca in Calistoga.
 Additionally, while they are a small producer (as of our latest update, one of their wines is under 100 cases) they sometimes have older vintages available on their website priced very decently.
 For more information and or to join their mailing list, visit: www.paradorcellars.com

 NOTE: This review has been identified as needing a **major** update.
 Possibly no longer producing wine – will archive or update at some point once we have more details.